 Deep Dive

 The LAYER token has a maximum supply of 1 billion.
-At launch, its primary utility is governance, enabling holders to vote on protocol upgrades, treasury diversification, and grant funding for ecosystem projects (CoinMarketCap).
-Future utility is planned to include using LAYER for paying transaction fees (gas) and participating in a Proof-of-Stake consensus mechanism to secure the network and earn rewards.
-The majority of the supply (51.23%) is allocated to the community and ecosystem growth (Solayer Foundation).
+Its utility is designed to align with the project's growth phases (Solayer Foundation).
+At launch, its primary function is governance, allowing holders to vote on protocol upgrades and ecosystem grants.
+Future utilities, dependent on network development, are planned to include using LAYER for gas fees on the InfiniSVM network and for participating in a proof-of-stake consensus mechanism to earn block rewards.

 Conclusion